-Finally, the estimated results for different income levels are discussed and presented in Table 3.
+Finally, let us now discuss the estimated results of our third set of models.
 In this case also the conventional variables behave very much the same way as the model predicts, and several estimated coefficients are statistically significant.
-The adjusted R^2 values range from a low of 0.213 to a high of 0.429.
+The adjusted $R^2$ values range from a low of 0.213 to a high of 0.429.
 These values, though relatively low, are acceptable for a cross-sectional study and are comparable to those obtained in other studies.

-The coefficients of the first two variables in model (3) are expected to be positive and the results are consistent.
-Although the capital growth variable is statistically significant in all income levels, labor growth variable is statistically significant only in low income and uppermiddle income countries.
+The coefficients of the first two variables in model (3) are expected to be positive and our results are consistent.
+Although the capital growth variable is statistically significant in all income levels, labor growth variable is statistically significant only in low income and upper-middle income countries.
 Foreign aid variable has a positive sign in three out of four cases, indicating that foreign aid appears to have a positive effect on economic growth in developing countries.
-However, this variable is negative for low-middle income countries indicating that foreign aid has a negative effect on economic growth in these countries.
+However, this variable is negative for low-middle income countries indicating that foreign aid have a negative effect on economic growth in these countries.
 This coefficient is not statistically significant in any of the four cases.
-The square term is also found to be negative and statistically insignificant.
+The square term is also found be negative and statistically insignificant.
 The coefficient of the initial GDP variable has the expected negative sign and is statistically significant for all income levels except for upper-middle income countries.